Refinitiv/bottle-oauthlib/CONTRIBUTING.md

 ## Code of conduct

-Every users and developers must agree on [Code of conduct](https://github.com/thomsonreuters/bottle-oauthlib/blob/master/CODE_OF_CONDUCT.md).
+Every users and developers must agree on the [Code of conduct](https://github.com/thomsonreuters/bottle-oauthlib/blob/master/CODE_OF_CONDUCT.md).
 Note that it follows the [Contributor Covenant](https://www.contributor-covenant.org) principles.

 ## License Agreement

 Before contributing, you must sign a license agreement.
-We're reusing a template from the awesome [Harmony Agreements](http://harmonyagreements.org/) document which is already used by many Open Source projects and communities.
-You can download the [Entity](https://github.com/thomsonreuters/bottle-oauthlib/blob/master/CONTRIBUTING_Entity_Agreement.pdf) or [Individual Agreement](https://github.com/thomsonreuters/bottle-oauthlib/blob/master/CONTRIBUTING_Individual_Agreement.pdf) and you can send it back to EikonEdge.Infra-Dev < at > thomsonreuters < dot > com.
+We're using a template from the awesome [Harmony Agreements](http://harmonyagreements.org/) which is already used by many Open Source projects and communities.
+You must download the [Entity](https://github.com/thomsonreuters/bottle-oauthlib/blob/master/CONTRIBUTING_Entity_Agreement.pdf) or [Individual Agreement](https://github.com/thomsonreuters/bottle-oauthlib/blob/master/CONTRIBUTING_Individual_Agreement.pdf) and send it back to EikonEdge.Infra-Dev < at > thomsonreuters < dot > com.

 ## Support & Contact us